hoichi/hoichi.io/contents/blog/2019-12-21-Real-World Composable Error Handling.md

     Js.Json.t (defined as Js.Json.t)
 ```

 I won’t pretend I understood this error right off the bat, but neither will I burden you with the story of my googling.
-The culprit is the way that `UseFetch.mapOk` is defined: our decoding process yields decoded data and [a superset of] decoding error, but `mapOk` expects strictly `Js.Json.t` and `fetchError`.
-So we need to parametrize both, and we start by parametrizing `t`.
+The culprit is the way that `UseFetch.mapOk` is defined: our decoding process yields decoded data and a decoding error (typed as a superset of the same error), but `mapOk` expects strictly `Js.Json.t` and `fetchError`.
+So we need to parametrize both, and we start by parametrizing `UseFetch.t`.

 ```reason
 type t('d, 'e) =